 --body "$MARKDOWN" \

---label "seo"The /markdown endpoint returns structured fix instructions.
+--label "seo"The /markdown endpoint returns structured fix instructions, including JSON-LD suggestions that align with Google's structured data guidelines.
 Paste the issue body into Claude or Cursor to apply the fixes automatically.

 FAQ